 If you are a true code lover, you're gonna be so excited because we've got more of them for you.
 But those are the ones you won’t see on the boarding pass or the airport flight information display.
 They're service-type codes that are only used in the back office of airlines and airports.
 Here are some of them.

-Aircraft Type Designators are 3-character codes distinguishing between aircraft types and variants that have differences from an airline commercial perspective.
+Aircraft Type Designators are 3-character codes distinguishing between aircraft types and variants that have differences from an airline's commercial perspective.
 They are used for airline timetables and computer reservation systems.
 For example, 744 stands for Boeing 747-400, 388 for Airbus A380-800, and D3F for Douglas DC-3.

-Meal Codes identify the types of meals served on board that are especially important to provide the right food to passengers with specific dietary requirements.
+Meal codes identify the types of meals served on board that are especially important to provide the right food to passengers with specific dietary requirements.
 Some examples are a diabetic meal (DBML), a gluten-free meal (GFML), a non-lactose meal (NLML), or a baby meal (BBML).

 There are also Traffic Restriction Codes, Service Type Codes, Coordinator Reason Codes, etc.